 While traveling through the local communities, please remember we are guests and you should treat all residents with courtesy and respect.
 Going out of your way to thank locals will go a long way in helping the event return each year.

-The following "Do Not's" are not intended to cover the broad spectrum of issues regarding respect for local residents and businesses.
-Therefore, please use common sense while in residential areas (as in all areas).
-We reserve the right to penalize or disqualify any team based on a lack of respect for the communities traveled through.
+The following "Do Not's" are not intended to cover the broad spectrum of issues, so use common sense while in residential areas.
+We reserve the right to dismiss or disqualify any team based on a lack of respect.

-- Do not honk horns or flash vehicle's high beams during evening and morning hours while in residential areas - Do not block any residential or business driveways - Do not impede traffic by driving too slowly or by not properly pulling vehicle over to the side of the road when stopping
+- Do not honk horns or yell out vehicle windows during evening, night, and morning hours while in residential areas - Do not block any residential or business driveways - Do not impede traffic by driving too slowly or by not properly pulling vehicle over to the side of the road when stopping